PeterO2309/AWS-Terraform-Beginner-Project/README.md

 * Verify Resource Creation: Ensure that all the necessary AWS resources, including the S3 bucket, IAM role, IAM instance profile, and EC2 instance, have been successfully created using the provided Terraform configurations.
 * Upload two objects of your choice to the s3 bucket
-* (Optional: Upload your current resume to the s3 bucket)

 # Phase 5: EC2 and S3 Interaction
 Task: Write a Python script to demonstrate EC2 instances accessing the S3 bucket.